 Culture, Wildlife, Sea Life, and Plants.
 You will discover Cape Town’s diverse array of energetic flavors, walk in Nelson Mandela’s footsteps and taste wine at verdant vineyards.
 We show you South Africa’s playground.

 Arrive at Cape Town International Airport.
 Your Go Touch Down guide will meet you and transfer you to Burgundy Estate, where your 2-bedroom condo will be your home for the next 7 nights.
-Here you will be served a refreshing welcome drink and light snacks.
 You will have time to unpack and settle in before dinner.

 Starting from the V & A Waterfront, tour the city’s historic sites from the hop-on-off double-decker, open-roof bus.
 First stop, Table Mountain, to take in the spectacular views from the cable car and of the summit.
-Visit the Two Oceans Aquarium, then travel on to sip champagne and view the famous South African Diamonds, Tanzanite and exquisite jewelry direct from one of the country’s largest diamond dealers.
+Visit the Two Oceans Aquarium, one of the top attractions at the V & A Waterfront.

 Today you will learn about the many fine wines South Africa has to offer as you journey through the Winelands.
 The first visit is to beautiful Durbanville Hills where you will embark on a wine tour and partake in wine tasting.
 Then you will visit Neethlingshof Wine Estate where you will taste the complexities of South African wines.
 The next stop is Franschhoek, known as the Food and Wine Capital of South Africa.